linear-b/gitstream/docs/filter-functions.md

 #### `explainRankByGitBlame`

 This filter helps to explain the results of [`rankByGitBlame`](#rankbygitblame), the output is in Markdown format that can be used in a PR comment.

+The output lists the Git provider users, e.g., GitHub users, which are mapped from the Git users included in the `git-blame` output.
+Git users that could not be automatically mapped are marked with `*`.
+To map these users, you can add `user_mapping` see instructions [here](/cm-file#config).

 <div class="filter-details" markdown=1>